-These tablespaces use the system default filespace, pg_system, the data directory location created at system initialization.
+These tablespaces use the default system location, the data directory locations created at system initialization.

 To drop a tablespace, you must be the tablespace owner or a superuser.
 You cannot drop a tablespace until all objects in all databases using the tablespace are removed.

 The DROP TABLESPACE command removes an empty tablespace.

 Moving the Location of Temporary or Transaction Files

 You can move temporary or transaction files to a specific tablespace to improve database performance when running queries, creating backups, and to store data more sequentially.